 The concept behind it is that by consuming only a very low amount of calories per day, patients will lose a significant amount of fat while keeping lean muscle mass untouched (6).

-Furthermore, many people find it easier to stick to this protocol as opposed to traditional diets due to the fact that they are allowed plenty of food options and can eat regularly throughout the day.
+Furthermore, many people find it easier to stick to this protocol instead of traditional diets because they are allowed plenty of food options and can eat regularly throughout the day.

 Improved Blood Sugar Control

-Blood sugar control is another benefit of using the PSMF, especially for diabetics.
+Blood sugar control is another benefit of using the PSMF, especially for people with diabetes.
 Although it’s a semi-starvation diet, its low glycemic index makes it safe to use for both types I and II diabetics (1).

 Promotes Healthy Thyroid Levels